Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

-For the space usage, the computations modulo $q$ need only $O(\log q)$ space which is then $O(\log n)$ space, as the first $5 n^{1/2}+2$ primes $q$ and the storage of variables modulo $q$ is all of $O(\log n)$.
-Primality tests can be done in $O(\log n)$ space for the usual way of doing is -- checking all divisors up to the square root of the number.
+The condition $\ell \cdot \ell < 35n+5$ always applies when $\ell \leq 5\sqrt{n}+2$.
+For space usage, note that the primes $q$ and the variables $i_k, j_k, \ell$ used are all bounded by $n$.
+Thus, the values of $s$ and $p$ modulo $q$ are also bounded by $n$.
+Primality tests can be done in $O(\log n)$ space for the usual way of doing it -- checking all divisors up to the square root of the number.
+Thus, the space needed for the above algorithm is $O(\log n)$.

+Now consider the time bound for this algorithm.
+Note that for each value of $q$, the algorithm transverses each of the cycles of the input UFA to determine the corresponding $i_k$ and $j_k$.
+The cycles are disjoint and have together at most $n$ states.
+For each of the cycles, the multiplications in step 3 and taking $\mod$ in steps 3 and 4 take $O(\log n)$ time.
+Thus, the total time taken by steps 3 and 4, for each value of $q$ is bounded by $O(n \log n)$.
+Primality testing of $q$ can also be done in $O(n \log n)$ time.
+Thus, the algorithm takes $O(n \log n)$ time for each $q$.
+Thus, the total time taken by the algorithm is bounded by $O(n^{3/2} \log n)$.

-(b) For this, note that basically the same idea as in (a) can be used to check if a UFA accepts all unary strings in sets $v w^*$ for some $v,w$ of length up to $2n$ with a slight modification of the UFA walk-throughs.
+(b) Note that basically the same idea as in (a) can be used to check if a UFA accepts all unary strings in sets $v w^*$ for some $v,w$ of length up to $2n$.